What are A2A payments? A guide to account-to-account payments

 • User adoption: Moving customers away from familiar methods, such as cards, to A2A payments involves a learning curve and change in habits, which can slow down adoption.

-• Fraud risks: Although generally secure, A2A payments are still susceptible to fraud— especially to sophisticated scams aimed at intercepting these transactions.
+• Fraud risks: Although A2A payments are generally secure, they’re still susceptible to fraud—especially to sophisticated scams aimed at intercepting these transactions.

 The influence of open banking on A2A payments